gavinyork/zephyr3d/doc/markdown/scene.scene.boundingbox.md

 ## Scene.boundingBox property

-Gets the bounding box of the scene
+Gets the world-axis-aligned bounding box of the scene.

+Ensures pending node placements are synchronized before computing.

 **Signature:**